St Weonard's Church, St Weonards

 A brief introduction to our church

 Although most of this beautiful Grade 1 listed building dates from the 16th century, parts of the earlier 13th century structure are still visible, particularly the chancel arch, lower part of the south wall of the nave and the inner doorway of the porch.
-The Mynors Chapel was built in 1521 and Sir Richard Mynors still lives in Treago Castle just down the road.
+The Mynors Chapel was built in 1521 and the Mynors family still live in Treago Castle just down the road.
 There are a number of interesting features in the church and the remains of a 15th century cross in the churchyard.
 The tower has six bells which are regularly rung.
 The facilities in the church include a kitchen and an accessible toilet.